Feds: Man accused in apparent assassination attempt left note indicating he intended to kill Trump

-WASHINGTON (AP) — The man accused in the apparent assassination attempt of Donald Trump at a golf course in Florida left behind a note saying that he intended to kill the former president and kept in his car a handwritten list of dates and venues where Trump was to appear, the Justice Department said Monday.
+WASHINGTON (AP) — The man accused in the apparent assassination attempt of Donald Trump at a golf course in Florida left behind a note detailing his plans to kill the former president and kept in his car a handwritten list of dates and venues where Trump was to appear, the Justice Department said Monday.

-The new allegations were included in a detention memo filed ahead of a hearing Monday at which the Justice Department was expected to argue that 58-year-old Ryan Wesley Routh should remain locked up as the case moves forward.
+The new allegations were included in a detention memo filed ahead of a hearing Monday at which the Justice Department argued that 58-year-old Ryan Wesley Routh should remain locked up as the case moves forward.
+U.S. Magistrate Ryon McCabe agreed, saying the "weight of the evidence against the defendant is strong" and that he should stay behind bars.

 The note was placed in a box dropped off months earlier at the home of an unidentified person who did not open it until after last Sunday's arrest.
 The box also contained ammunition, a metal pipe, building materials, tools, phones and various letters.
 The person who received the box and contacted law enforcement was not identified in the Justice Department's detention memo.